 Will there be water along the course?
 Yep, there will be two water stations on the course and water at the finish line.
 Water is being provided by Norland Pure.

 When does the Expo start?
-Expo starts at 7:30am and will go until noon.
+Expo starts at 7:30am and will go until noon in the Railyard.
 There will be different vendors/sponsor booths to explore while you celebrate your accomplishment!
-Also, there will be a push-up and pull-up contest as well as a raffle.
+Also, there will be a push-up and pull-up contest if you aren’t too smoked from the race!

 Where should I park?
 There are several parking garages around the area as well as street/lot parking.
 Below you will find a few garage options: